-Calculate your maximum bench press weight based on a previous lift with a number of repetitions.
-You can even enter your body weight and push-ups to calculate an estimated maximum bench press.
+Calculate your estimated maximum bench press weight based on a previous lift and number of repetitions.
+You can also calculate suggested bench press working-set and warm-up weights.

 Max Bench Press Calculator

-Bench Press is one of the big 3 lifts in weightlifting.
-The other two being squat and the deadlift.
-These are the 3 lifts performed at most powerlifting competitions that display an individual’s overall strength.
+The bench press is one of the “big 3” lifts in powerlifting (along with the squat and the deadlift).
+These are the three lifts performed at most powerlifting competitions to measure an individual’s overall strength.

 So how is your max bench press calculated?
-The calculator above uses a simple formula that equates the number of reps you performed at a certain weight with a percentage of your max lift.
+The 1RM calculator above uses the Epley estimate:

 Bench Press Chart